-In February this year I built a tiny second Proxmox Host with the ASRock DeskMini A300 and the following parts.
+In February this year I built a tiny second Proxmox Host using an ASRock DeskMini A300 and the following parts.
 I chose an AMD Ryzen 5 3400G (with integrated APU) CPU.
 As HTPC I always used a RaspberryPi 3 running LibreElec (Kodi) with the Jellyfin for Kodi Plugin to access my media.
-But the the Raspberry reached its limits when it comes to 4k content or 10bit Audio lines.
+But the Raspberry reached its limits when it comes to 4k content or 10bit Audio lines.
 So why not use the DeskMini A300 as Proxmox Host and also as HTPC?
 It has enough power to play all types of media and even some steam games would run on it.
 So a few things had to be done.

 Install a Desktop Environment & Login Manager on the Host

 Install some basic software (Firefox, VLC, JUK…)

 Of course it’s not recommended to install more than necessary on the host itself, so this shouldn’t be done on a productive Proxmox-System.
 Proxmox Wiki says: “Installing additional packages could lead to a hardly upgradeable system and is not supported from the Proxmox support team and therefore only for expert use.”
 Because I’m using my Proxmox Host just for my Homelab (pi-hole, nextcloud, reverseproxy etc.) I’ll take the risk.
 When using a host with a dedicated graphics card, you could also create a VM and pass it through, so you don’t have to mess around on the host like I have to do.